acrosman/SalesforceInvalidateEmail/README.md

 Currently this tool consists of unpackaged metadata.
 At some point I'll work on getting it packaged, but this is still an early draft.

+## Installation

+Currently this project just uses loose metadata and is not packaged.
+To install it, you need to clone this repo, or download its content.
+Then using sf cli run: `sf project deploy start`

 ## Main App

 The project provides an Invalid Email App which shows a list of the fields that are setup to be invalided, and a Lightening Web Component to initiate the process of adding `.invalid` to the end of all values in that field.